-These columns reflect the long-term Performance Share Program performance shares granted to the named executive officers in 2015.
-The information shown as "Threshold," "Target," and "Maximum" reflects the range of potential shares that can be earned established by the Compensation Committee.
-Earned performance shares and accrued dividends will be paid out in Common Stock following the end of the 2015-2017 performance period, based on the extent to which the performance goals are achieved.
+These columns reflect the performance shares granted to the named executive officers in 2016.
+The information shown as "Threshold," "Target," and "Maximum" reflects the range of potential shares that can be earned as established by the Compensation Committee.
+Earned performance shares and accrued dividends will be paid out in Common Stock following the end of the 2016-2018 performance period, based on the extent to which the performance goals are achieved.
 Any shares not earned are forfeited.